-Howard singled in the winning run with two outs in the bottom of the 15th inning to lift the Philadelphia Phillies to a 2-1 victory over Houston on Tuesday night.
+Ryan Howard singled in the winning run with two outs in the bottom of the 15th inning to lift the Philadelphia Phillies to a 2-1 victory over the Houston Astros on Tuesday night.

 The interleague matchup between teams with two of the four worst records in the majors lasted 5 hours, 5 minutes.

 Keuchel and Philadelphia's Kyle Kendrick each allowed one run in seven innings.
 Keuchel's only mistake was a pitch that Howard hit out of the park in the second inning.

 "I had faced him before and had some success against him," Keuchel said.
 "I know he's not having the kind of year he'd like to have, but he's still dangerous."

 Hector Neris (1-0) tossed a perfect inning to earn the win in his major league debut.